 Admins may also do things like require users to save all their files to OneDrive for Business or restrict the ability to copy and paste (or attach items) between work and personal accounts.
 If these features are engaged, users will receive a pop-up message that tells them they cannot complete the task.
 Thus, if you plan on adopting Microsoft 365 Business and altering permissions, some communication to your staff prior to changing policies is prudent.

 Security does not have to be managed across the board; users can be managed in groups, with each group having different permissions.
 The only downside to this aspect of Microsoft 365 Business is that groups cannot be nested, and individuals cannot be assigned unique permissions from others in their same group.
-If necessary, you can create a group of one individual, which isn't ideal but certainly works.
+If necessary, you can create a group of one individual, which isn't ideal, but certainly works.

-New Business Center Apps + Microsoft StaffHub
+Newest Business Center Apps

 Microsoft is pushing hard to make the Microsoft 365 Business Center more functional for SMBs, and it may have succeeded with this latest release of three new apps: Microsoft Connections, Microsoft Invoicing and Microsoft Listings.
-Combined with the already released Microsoft Bookings, Outlook Customer Manager and MileIQ (for mileage tracking), it looks like Microsoft 365 Business Center is becoming a pretty powerful tool that could give SMBs access to a broad range of integrated business solutions in one place for one low price.
+Combined with the already released Microsoft Bookings, Outlook Customer Manager and MileIQ (for mileage tracking), it looks like Microsoft 365 Business Center is becoming a powerful tool that could give SMBs access to a broad range of integrated business solutions in one place for one low price.
 Here's what the newest members of the Business Center do:

 - Microsoft Invoicing: The goal of Microsoft Invoicing is to allow SMBs to generate estimates and invoices, process payments and track pending and partial payments.
 This app also maintains past estimates and invoices, and it syncs with QuickBooks, PayPal and Dynamics 365.
 The mobile friendly home screen for Microsoft Invoicing provides a clean tile layout summary of how much has been invoiced in the past year and month as well as the dollar amount for outstanding payments, overdue payments (in dollars), the number of estimates currently out and the number of invoice drafts.
 By selecting different tiles, you can see more in-depth information, like which accounts are overdue and by how much.